ssenmosip/mosip-temp-documentation/MOSIP-VDM-Specifications.md

 **Bio-Metric Capture Sequence:**

 The biometric data captured cane be done in 2 ways.
-Auto capture and Force Capture.
+Auto capture and Force Capture .

    **Auto Capture :**